 The Audit Committee has determined that John Hogan, who also chairs the Committee, is the Audit Committee financial expert.
 He is a qualified chartered accountant and was the managing partner of Ernst & Young in Ireland between 1994 and 2000.
 He was also a member of the Ernst & Young global board.

-Paul Walker is the Company Secretary.
+David Johnston is the Company Secretary.
 All Directors have access to the Company Secretary, who is responsible to the Board for ensuring that Board procedures are complied with.
 The appointment and removal of the Company Secretary is a matter for the Board.

 Appointment, Retirement and Re-election